8 Simple Steps to Export Your Pets from Malaysia

 4. Research and meet pet import requirements

 Each country has its own pet import requirements, which can be very different from one nation to the next – and even from one species of animal to another.
-Some countries require import permits or pet passports, some don’t; some require rabies titer tests and quarantine stays, some don’t even ask for vaccination records.
+Some countries require import permits or pet passports, some don’t; some require rabies titer tests or other specific kinds of blood tests and lab work; some mandate quarantine stays, and some don’t even ask for vaccination records.
 For example, when we imported Singa to the US, we needed to provide proof that he’d been vaccinated against rabies.
 But for cats going to the US, you don’t even have to show a health certificate.
 Weird, right?
 So be sure to research the import requirements for the country where your pet will be going – here are links to those prerequisites for several countries:

 5. Check your airline’s specific pet transport requirements